AIM-54 Phoenix: Iranian combat experience

 On January 7, 1974, as part of Project Persian King, the Imperial Iranian Air Force placed an order for 424 AIM-54As, later increasing it by 290 missiles that June.
 Of the initial order, 274 missiles and 10 training rounds were delivered for US$150 million, until the 1979 Revolution ended deliveries and left the remaining 150 missiles embargoed and the additional order of 290 cancelled.

-According to Tom Cooper and Farzad Bishop, during the Iran–Iraq War AIM-54s fired by IRIAF Tomcats achieved 78 victories against Iraqi MiG-21s, MiG-23s, MiG-25s, Tu-22s, Su-20/22s, Mirage F 1s, Super Étendards, and even two AM-39 Exocets and a C-601.
-This includes two occasions where one AIM-54 was responsible for the downing of two Iraqi aircraft, as well as an incident on January 7, 1981, where a Phoenix fired at a four-ship of MiG-23s downed three and damaged the fourth.
+According to Tom Cooper and Farzad Bishop, during the Iran–Iraq War AIM-54s fired by IRIAF Tomcats achieved 78 victories against Iraqi MiG-21s, MiG-23s, MiG-25s, Tu-22s, Su-20/22s, Mirage F1s, Super Étendards, and even two AM-39 Exocets and a C-601.
+This includes two occasions where one AIM-54 was responsible for the downing of two Iraqi aircraft, as well as an incident on January 7, 1981, where a Phoenix fired at a four-ship of MiG-23BNs downed three and damaged the fourth.

 The US refused to supply spare parts and maintenance after the 1979 Revolution, except for a brief period during the Iran–Contra affair.
 According to Cooper, the Islamic Republic of Iran Air Force kept its F-14 fighters and AIM-54 missiles in regular use during the entire Iran–Iraq War, though periodic lack of spares grounded large parts of the fleet at times.
 During late 1987, the stock of AIM-54 missiles was at its lowest, with fewer than 50 operational missiles available.
 The missiles needed fresh thermal batteries that could only be purchased from the US.
 Iran found a clandestine buyer that supplied it with batteries, which cost up to US$10,000 each.
 Iran received spares and parts for both the F-14s and AIM-54s from various sources during the Iran–Iraq War, and has received more spares after the conflict.
 Iran started a program to build spares for the planes and missiles, and although there are claims that it no longer relies on outside sources to keep its F-14s and AIM-54s operational, there is evidence that Iran continues to procure parts clandestinely.

 Both the F-14 Tomcat and the AIM-54 Phoenix missile continue in the service of the Islamic Republic of Iran Air Force.
-In 2013, Iran unveiled the Fakour-90, an upgraded and reverse-engineered version of the Phoenix.
+In 2013, Iran unveiled the Fakour-90, a missile that is thought to be developed from the Phoenix and the MIM-23 Hawk surface-to-air missile.